strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 >Proxy authentication and SSL inspections are frequent challenges for enterprises.
 See the following sections for configuration options.

 ### Configuring endpoint access with SSL inspection
 To ensure privacy and data integrity Windows checks for a Microsoft SSL certificate when communicating with the diagnostic data endpoints.
 Accordingly, SSL interception and inspection is not possible.
-To use Update Readiness you should exclude the above endpoints from SSL inspection.
+To use Desktop Analytics you should exclude the above endpoints from SSL inspection.

 ### Configuring endpoint access with proxy server authentication
 If your organization uses proxy server authentication for outbound traffic, use one or more of the following approaches to ensure that the diagnostic data is not blocked by proxy authentication: